Hesperian Health Guides

 applicator

-The woman puts the spermicide in her vagina.
-Foam or jelly is put in with an applicator.
+The woman puts the spermicide foam or jelly in her vagina with an applicator.
 Tablets (suppositories) are put deep in the vagina with the fingers.

 Hormonal methods (pills, injections, implants, patches, vaginal rings, hormonal IUDs)

-Hormones are chemicals that a woman’s body normally makes.
-Hormones regulate many body processes including a woman’s monthly bleeding and ability to become pregnant.
-Hormonal methods prevent pregnancy by thickening the mucus in the cervix so sperm cannot pass through.
+Hormones are a type of chemicals our bodies make.
+They regulate many body processes, including monthly bleeding and the ability to become pregnant.
+Hormonal family planning methods prevent pregnancy by thickening the mucus in the cervix so sperm cannot pass through.
 Some methods also prevent the ovaries from releasing eggs.
 Hormonal methods include:

-Most birth control pills, the patch, the vaginal ring, and some injections contain two hormones: estrogen and progestin.
+Most birth control pills, the patch, the vaginal ring, and some injections contain 2 hormones: estrogen and progestin.
 Implants, hormonal IUDs, some pills, and some injections contain only progestin.

 Side effects